ibm-cloud-docs/account/trustedprofile-create.md

 You can assign only classic infrastructure access if your account is linked to a Softlayer account.
 {: note}

-## Establishing trust with compute resources
+## Establishing trust with compute resources in the console
 {: #create-profile-compute}
 {: ui}